kulcsarrudolf/pasztor.at/content/blog/2017-01-11-interplanetary-filesystem.md

 ## IPFS data structure

+{{% tip %}}
-> **Note:** this section describes a simplified description of the IPFS filesystem.
-The actual implementation is
-> somewhat more complicated than the one outlined in this article.
+**Note:** this section describes a simplified description of the IPFS filesystem.
+The actual implementation is somewhat more complicated than the one outlined in this article.
+{{% /tip %}}

 Quite unsurprisingly, IPFS uses DHT to distribute information about pieces of data.
 These pieces of data are stored as *objects*, consisting of a data block and a links block.
 The *data* block, as you imagine, contains the data you are